 How to Use useEffect

-To use useEffect, you first need to import Flutter Hooks into your project.
-Add flutter_hooks to your pubspec.yaml file and run flutter pub get to install it.
+, you first need to import Flutter Hooks into your project.
+Add flutter_hooks

 Example Code